ausdfrost/round_robin_person_decoding/README.md

     2. Run various 'rr_pd_sl_[...].py' for desired initial_accuracy, endorsement_no, endorsement_yes

 ## outline
-We wish to predict who in a group of 6 acquanted individuals a respective person in the group is thinking of by running a MVPA analysis (in this case a SkLearn-based SVM classification deployed on each voxel in the brain) on all subjects in the study.
+We wish to predict who in a group of 6 acquanted individuals a respective person in the group is thinking of by running a multi-voxel pattern analysis (MVPA).
+This analysis consisted of a SKLearn-based SVM classification deployed on each voxel, or datapoint, in the brain on all subjects in the study.
 We have 20 groups of 6 individuals that we ran this analysis on.

 ## data
 The dataset (to be published at a later date) consisted of Functional magnetic resonance imaging (fMRI) brain scans 20 groups of 6 subjects (114 subjects total) collected by our lab.
 Each subject contains 5 runs, where in each run they are thinking about randomized members of their group.
 For each brain scan, there roughly are 250,000 voxels, or data points, so we are working with a massive 142,500,000 data points across the 5 runs per 114 subjects.